lefnire/tforce_btc_trader/README.md

 You'll notice the `--net-type <lstm|conv2d>` flag in `hypersearch.py` and `run.py`.
 This will select between an LSTM Recurrent Neural Networks (RNNs) or Convolutional Neural Networks (CNN).
 I have them broken out of the hypersearch since they're so different, they kinda deserve their own `runs` DB each - but if someone can consolidate them into the hypersearch framework, please do.
 You may be thinking, "BTC prices is time-series, time-series is LSTM... why CNN?"
 It strangely turns out that LSTM doesn't do so hot here.
 In my own experience, in colleagues' experience, and in 2-3 papers I've read ([here's one](https://arxiv.org/pdf/1706.10059.pdf)) - we're all coming to the same conclusion.
 We're not sure why... the running theory is vanishing/exploding gradient.
 LSTMs work well in NLP which has some maximum 50-word sentences or so.
 LSTMs mitigated vanilla RNN's vanishing/exploding gradient for such sentences, true - but BTC history is infinite (on-going).
 Maybe LSTM can only go so far with time-series.
 Another possibility is that Deep Reinforcement Learning is most commonly researched, published, and open-sourced using CNNs.
 This because RL is super video-game centric, self-driving cars, all the vision stuff.
 So maybe the math behind these models lends better to CNNs?
 Who knows.
 The point is - experiment with both.
 Report back on Github your own findings.

 So how does CNN even make sense for time-series?
 Well we construct an "image" of a time-slice, where the x-axis is time (obviously), the y-axis (height) is nothing... it's [1].
 The z-axis (channels) is features (OHLCV, VWAP, bid/ask, etc).
 This is kinda like our agent literally looking at an image of price actions, like we do when day-trading, but a bit more robot-friendly / less human-friendly.

+[Update March 04 2018]: I'm having better success recently w/ LSTMs and have made that the default.
+A change in TensorForce perhaps?

 ### Reinforcement Models